RevenueCat/purchases-android/migrations/v8-MIGRATION.md

 ### Observer Mode

 Observer mode is still supported in v8.
 Other than updating the SDK version, there are no changes required.
-Just make sure the version you're using is also BC7.
+Just make sure the version of the billing client is also version 7.0.0.

 ### Reporting undocumented issues: